vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

 Receiving Events from the Third-Party Cloud
 -------------------------------------------

-The device type handler continuously polls the third-party cloud through the service manager to check on the status of devices.
+The Device Handler continuously polls the third-party cloud through the service manager to check on the status of devices.
 When an event is fired, they can then be passed to the child device handler.
 Note that poll runs every 10 minutes for Service Manager SmartApps.